10 Easy Steps to Go Plastic-Free Today

 Photo by Bilderjet on Pixabay.

-There is a coalition of aquariums across the United States that are striving to reduce the use of plastic straws.
-The coalition is called the Aquarium Conservation Partnership (ACP) and is a collaboration of 22 public aquariums in 17 states, including the Tennessee Aquarium.
-They are “committed to advancing conservation of the world’s ocean, lakes, and rivers through consumer engagement, business leadership and policy changes.”
+There is a coalition of aquariums across the United States striving to reduce the use of plastic straws.
+The coalition, called the Aquarium Conservation Partnership (ACP), is a collaboration of 22 public aquariums in 17 states, including the Tennessee Aquarium.
+They help advance conservation policies, educate and inspire audiences, and commit to sustainable business practices.1

 My son looking up at a large aquarium tank at the Tennessee Aquarium when he was just 2 and a half.